 - Mileage: Make sure you are increasing your mileage safely and not too aggressively.

 - Run on level surfaces: Keep your tendons happy: running on sloped surfaces, tracks, and uneven trails can cause constant foot shifting that can irritate tendinitis.
-Mix up your running surfaces so you can prevent over-use tendinitis.
+Mix up your running surfaces so you can prevent overuse tendonitis.

 - Myofascial release/foam rolling: I might sound like a broken record, but I cannot overstate how important recovery and foam rolling is!
 Make myofascial release a regular part of your workout routine to keep your body and it’s elements (muscles/tendons/fascia) elastic and mobile.

-- Compression is also a good way to prevent tendinitis before it starts.
+- Compression is also a good way to prevent tendonitis before it starts.